Visit our Facebook page for posts about this year’s grantees!

 Our funding supports site coordinators who work in almost every school system in Wayne County as well as a drop-out prevention program.
 According to studies, every $1 invested in CISWC creates $14.50 of economic benefit for the county.

 A gem in the community, Girls Inc. of Wayne County provides after-school and summer programming for over 100 girls annually.
 In addition, Girls Inc. serves around 2,000 youth in the Preventing Adolescent Programming school-based outreach annually, with a daily for-credit course at Richmond High School featuring peer education.
-Our support assists in increasing staff and hours to better provide services to the girls.
+Our support over the past few years has focused on helping Girls Inc. create a new home for the girls on the southeast side of town.
+Once again, we partnered with Quigg Fund to deepen the impact.